edgedb/edgedb/docs/stdlib/numbers.rst

         db> select bit_lshift(123, 65);
         {0}

-    It is possible to affect the sign bit by left-shifting an integer:
+    Left-shifting an integer can change the sign bit:

     .. code-block:: edgeql-repl